-- Be admitted to the hospital for 1-3 days. - Be given a medication that causes your bone marrow to release stem cells. - Require an intravenous catheter.
-(A catheter will be inserted in your vein.)
+- Be admitted to the hospital for 1-3 days. - Be given a medication that causes your bone marrow to release stem cells. - Require an intravenous catheter, which means a catheter will be inserted in your vein.

-During collection, stem cells flow into a bag, and the rest of your blood returns to your body.
+During collection, stem cells flow into a bag, and the rest of your blood returns to your body..

 You may require multiple rounds of the preparation and collection phases to provide enough stem cells.
-There are usually 4 weeks between rounds.
+There are usually four weeks between rounds.

-Make sure you know about potential side effects, including pain crisis.
+Talk with your healthcare team about potential side effects, including pain crisis.